 Let’s take a simple example where nearly everyone has learned a painful lesson – Google rankings and SEO.
 There was a time when ranking in the top 10 on Google wasn’t all that difficult.
 You just needed to build a good number of links to your site, get the “on page” SEO right and then bask in the free traffic.
 A high ranking for a major keyword could bring in a ton of traffic, leads, and money.

 Numerous companies with high rankings came to rely on free traffic from Google and failed to develop alternative sources of traffic.
 Then Google did something very painful.
 In 2010, the company instituted significant changes to the ranking process via the Panda and Penguin updates.
 This site took a beating in Penguin 2.
 Chaos ensued, and businesses that had not developed alternative sources of traffic soon crashed and burned.

 And what of social media?
 Five years ago, the discussion would have emphasized Digg and MySpace.
 Today?
 Both are afterthoughts.

 Here is the thing about the web – it is constantly evolving.
+Rely on one form of marketing and you are making the biggest website mistake possible.
 You need to accept this fact.
 Once you find a marketing technique that generates the kind of traffic you desire, whip that technique into a frenzy to gain the biggest return you can because you never know when it might be closed down.